-How to Conduct a Job Interview?
-A Complete Guide
+How to Conduct a Job Interview Effectively: A Complete Guide

 A job interview is perhaps the most critical element of recruiting, more so than the job posting.
 Depending on where you post, pretty much anyone can apply for a position.
 But only a select few make it past the initial resume screening to secure an interview.

 An interview is a formal conversation between an applicant and a prospective employer, but it’s also much more than that.
 Both the candidate and the company are meeting to determine whether they are a good match.

 From a recruiter’s perspective, a job interview that is inefficient, off-putting, disorganized, or otherwise a failure can mean that the ideal hire decides to go with another employer.

 This guide explains how to set up and conduct an interview, helping to ensure that you always get the right candidate for the job.